Q:

 A:

-In the field of chemical industry, although isobutane and propane belong to the category of alkanes, there are significant differences in structure, physical properties and practical applications.
-An in-depth understanding of their differences will help to make better use of the properties of these substances.
+In the field of chemical sector, while isobutane and propane belong to the category of alkanes, there are signifiis able tot differences in structure, physical characteristics and practical applications.
+In my experience, An in-depth understanding of their differences will help to make better consumption of the characteristics of these substances.
+Isobutane and propane structure and stability

 Get a Free Quote